 Furthermore, the film is a mix of pan-Asian talents behind the camera.
 The script comes from Vietnamese-American playwright Qui Nguyen and Malaysian-born Adele Lim, a tv producer who had a huge hit with the script for Crazy Rich Asians (2018).
 Disney also began the process of casting animated voice roles with ethnically appropriate actors way back in the 1990s.
 The voice cast line-up here includes a range of talents including Vietnamese-born Kelly Marie Tran, Chinese-American Awkwafina, Chinese-British Gemma Chan and Benedict Wong, South Korean-born Daniel Dae Kim, Korean-Canadian Sandra Oh and Nepalese-born Dichen Lachman.

 The film’s story emerges as generic.
 It is what John Clute calls a Plot Coupons Fantasy where the protagonist in a fantasy story is given the quest to gather/unite several magic McGuffins to defeat the Big Bad of the show, which takes them through a variety of lands and encounters with different peoples and creatures.
-Much of the premise – the quest for find the last dragon – was done in the similar and much superior The Last Unicorn (1982).
+Much of the premise – the quest for find the last dragon – was previously conducted in the similar and much superior The Last Unicorn (1982).

 The one thing that switched me off the film was the constant modernism.
 Disney had considerable success with Aladdin (1992), a large part of which was due to the role of the Genie voiced by Robin Williams spouting a manic barrage of characteristic one-liners and blatant anachronisms.
-It was an audience hit and you can see Disney trying to create similar larger-than-life madcap Genie-like characters in subsequent films – Danny DeVito’s Phil in Hercules (1997), Eddie Murphy’s dragon in Mulan and Dwayne Johnson’s Maui in Moana.
+It was an audience hit and you can see Disney trying to create similar larger-than-life madcap Genie characters in subsequent films – Danny DeVito’s Phil in Hercules (1997), Eddie Murphy’s dragon in Mulan and Dwayne Johnson’s Maui in Moana.

 As soon as the Awkwafina-voiced Sisu is introduced, she becomes another Genie character and quickly begins to grate on the nerves.
 Though the film is set in a fantasy kingdom, she is spouting contemporary (and very American-centric) references to nightlights and the awkward kid in school grade, while elsewhere we get references to seafood restaurants and buying on credit.
 On the other hand, this does settle down after a while – Sisu did not grate with me as much as Robin Williams did and the contemporary anachronisms and in-references are not allowed to overrun the film as they did in Aladdin.

 Eventually, Raya and the Last Dragon settles in as a very nicely made mid-range Disney film.
-It is not quite a modern classic but it achieves what is does nicely.
+It is not quite a modern classic but it achieves what is does likeably.
 Raya and her nemesis Namaadi are both strong characters and have a great interwoven arc that eventually turns on itself in surprising ways by the end.
-The film has a strong emotive story about the need for people to maintain trust, especially on an international level, which surely makes this a very apt film for our times.
+The film has an emotive story about the need for people to maintain trust, especially on an international level, which surely makes this a very apt film for our times.